Broun baronets: Baronetcy

 George Broun, feudal baron of Colstoun in the reign of King Charles I, married a daughter of Sir David Murray of Stanhope and had, with a younger son George (ancestor of the present-day baronets), to whom he granted by charter the barony of Thornydyke, an elder son – Sir Patrick Broun, 1st Baronet, who was created a Baronet of Nova Scotia on 16 February 1686, with a remainder to his heirs male forever.

-His eldest son and heir Sir George Broun, 2nd Baronet (died 1718), married a daughter of George Mackenzie, 1st Earl of Cromartie, and left an only daughter who inherited the estate, while the baronetcy went to the male heir.
+His eldest son and heir Sir George Broun, 2nd Baronet (died 1718), married a daughter of George Mackenzie, 1st Earl of Cromartie, and died without issue.
+The estate was inherited by his niece Jean, daughter of his brother Robert, who along with his two sons predeceased the 2nd baronet in an accident.
+The baronetcy went to the male heir.

 The family thus became split between the heirs male and the heirs of line, the title devolving upon the Broun of Thornydyke family in Berwickshire, and the estates upon the heiress who married George Broun of Eastfield, again uniting older strands of the same family.
+When the Thornydyke line became extinct with the death of the 5th Baronet in 1775 the title passed to the Rev Richard Broun, Minister of Kingarth and Lochmaben, who never used the title, grandfather of Sir Richard Broun 8th Baronet,'The Baronet's Champion'.